mongodb/leafygreen-ui/packages/Menu/README.md

 Pass a reference to an element that the `Menu` component should be positioned against

+### trigger

+**Type:** `HTMLElement` or `ReactNode`

+An `HTMLElement` or `ReactNode` against which the Menu will be positioned.
+If this prop is present, the Menu's state will be managed internally.

 ### usePortal

 **Type:** `boolean`

 **Default:** `true`

-Will position Menu's children relative to its parent without using a Portal, if `usePortal` is set to false.
+Will position Menu's children relative to its parent without using a Portal if `usePortal` is set to false.
 NOTE: The parent element should be CSS position relative, fixed, or absolute if using this option.

 #### Any other properties will be spread on the Menu `div` container